Urban planning: History

 Planning and architecture went through a paradigm shift at the turn of the 20th century.
 The industrialized cities of the 19th century grew at a tremendous rate.
 The evils of urban life for the working poor were becoming increasingly evident as a matter of public concern.
 The laissez-faire style of government management of the economy, in fashion for most of the Victorian era, was starting to give way to a New Liberalism that championed intervention on the part of the poor and disadvantaged.
 Around 1900, theorists began developing urban planning models to mitigate the consequences of the industrial age, by providing citizens, especially factory workers, with healthier environments.
-The following century would therefore be globally dominated by a central planning approach to urban planning, not necessarily representing an increment in the overall quality of the urban realm.
+The following century would therefore be globally dominated by a central planning approach to urban planning, not representing an increment in the overall quality of the urban realm.

 At the beginning of the 20th century, urban planning began to be recognized as a separate profession.
 The Town and Country Planning Association was founded in 1899 and the first academic course in Great Britain on urban planning was offered by the University of Liverpool in 1909.
 In the 1920s, the ideas of modernism and uniformity began to surface in urban planning, and lasted until the 1970s.
-In 1933, Le Corbusier presented the Radiant City, a city that grows up in the form of towers, as a solution to the problem of pollution and over-crowding.
+The architect Le Corbusier presented the Radiant City in 1933 as a city that grows up in the form of towers which offered a solution to the problem of pollution and over-crowding.
 But many planners started to believe that the ideas of modernism in urban planning led to higher crime rates and social problems.
+In 1961 Jane Jacobs published The Death and Life of Great American Cities establishing the concept of livable streets, infusing urban renewal planners with a livable urban area perspective.
 In the second half of the 20th century, urban planners gradually shifted their focus to individualism and diversity in urban centers.

 21st century practices

 Urban planners studying the effects of increasing congestion in urban areas began to address the externalities, the negative impacts caused by induced demand from larger highway systems in western countries such as in the United States.
 The United Nations Department of Economic and Social Affairs predicted in 2018 that around 2.5 billion more people occupy urban areas by 2050 according to population elements of global migration.
 New planning theories have adopted non-traditional concepts such as Blue Zones and Innovation Districts to incorporate geographic areas within the city that allow for novel business development and the prioritization of infrastructure that would assist with improving the quality of life of citizens by extending their potential lifespan.

-Planning practices have incorporated policy changes to help address anthropocentric global climate change.
+Planning practices have incorporated policy changes to help address anthropogenic (human caused) climate change.
 London began to charge a congestion charge for cars trying to access already crowded places in the city.
 Cities nowadays stress the importance of public transit and cycling by adopting such policies.